Our Work

 In addition to setting the strategic direction for Fort Edmonton Park, FEMCo also specializes in on-site project and event management.

-Fort Edmonton Management Company recently completed the management of $165 million in enhancements to Fort Edmonton Park while creating world-class events and unique experiences like DARK and Indigenous Perspective Workshops.
+in 2021, Fort Edmonton Management Company completed the management of $165 million in enhancements to Fort Edmonton Park while creating world-class events like DARK and the award-winning Indigenous Peoples Experience.

 Projects